Explosions, gunshots at Indian consulate in Afghan city Mazar

 Last month Indian Prime Minister Narendra Modi visited both Kabul, where he inaugurated an Indian-financed parliament building and Islamabad, where he was the first Indian premier in over a decade to visit.

-The attack took place shortly after India beat Afghanistan in the final of a regional soccer championship, a game that attracted wide interest in Afghanistan.
+The attack took place shortly after India beat Afghanistan in the final of a regional football championship, a game that attracted wide interest in Afghanistan.

 (Reporting by James Mackenzie; Editing by Richard Balmforth)